 2. 3 star Standard hotel in Kathmandu on BB plan

 3. Wages, food, accommodation, equipment, insurance and other facilities to staffs

-4. A Day rock climbing course in Kathmandu or guided city tour of Kathmandu valley
+4. A Day rock climbing course in Kathmandu or a guided city tour of Kathmandu valley

 5. Required private transport at Kathmandu